ImperaLuna/GfK-scarpper/README.md

 get_price function is a helper function for parse_data_to_dict

-parse_data_to_dict creates and returns a dictionary with the following structure:
+parse_json creates and returns a dictionary with the following structure:

 ```
 parsed_data[key: index] = {